 Employees are employed by the Company and may be required to provide services at various practices, to ensure a high standard of service is maintained to the community.

-An employee who is required and authorised to use their own vehicle in the course of their duties, shall be paid a mileage allowance of 78 cents per km.
+An employee who is required and authorised to use their own vehicle in the course of their duties, (including on call) will be paid a mileage allowance of 92 cents per km.

-A full or part time employee may be required to commence at another practice that is not part of their standard roster.
-The employee shall be entitled to be paid mileage of 78 cents per km for the distance in excess of the travel required from their home to the new site or the travel from their usual site to the new site, whichever is the lesser.
+A full time or part time employee will be paid the travel allowance when they are required to commence at another practice that is not their primary workplace.

-An employee that commences work at one practice and is required to attend another practice will be paid for all hours worked, including the travel time between practices.
+An employee that commences work at one practice and is required to attend another practice during their working hours will be paid for all hours worked, including the travel time between practices.

-Employees who are required to attend meetings during their scheduled working hours shall be paid for travel time at their ordinary rate.
+Employees who are required to attend meetings during their scheduled working hours will be paid for travel time at their ordinary rate.

 Meeting Allowance